Each of the Impala data types has corresponding notation for literal values of that type.

 keywords will not be available through Hive.

-, comparing a
+ORDER BY, comparing a

-to anything else returns NULL
+NULL to anything else returns NULL, making the

 comparison meaningless.
-For example, 10 > NULL
+For example, 10 > NULL produces

-, 10 < NULL
+NULL, 10 < NULL also produces

-, 5 BETWEEN 1 AND NULL
+NULL, 5 BETWEEN 1 AND NULL produces

-, and so on.
+NULL, and so on.

 Several built-in functions serve as shorthand for evaluating expressions and returning

-, 0, or some other substitution value depending on the expression
+NULL, 0, or some other substitution value depending on the expression

-.
+zeroifnull().
 See

 Impala Conditional Functions for details.